AdenasGittinIt/Weather-Dashboard/README.md

 # Weather-Dashboard

 Get the current weather and 7 day forecast for any city in the world!
-I developed this simple yet powerful app to get familiar with implementing HTTP GET requests and handling the JSON responses using AJAX.
-The JASON response is parsed to dynamically generate HTML.
+I developed this simple yet powerful app to familiarize myself with implementing HTTP GET requests and handling the JSON responses using AJAX.
+The JASON response is parsed and used while dynamically generating HTML with the use of jQuery.

 ## User Story